AdamStone/cryptrade/README.md

     Automated live trading (experimental) of the Bitfinex BTC/USD market Moving average crossover trading strategies with stoploss and risk management

-For now only the Bitfinex API is supported, which broadcasts both Bitfinex and Bitstamp trade data.
+For now only the Bitfinex API is supported.

 A batch backtesting framework is in progress.